 Group 2 - Data and metadata exchange

+The workshop noted that the Members should review and update the information of their observing systems on OSCAR/Surface.

 The workshop encourages exchange of data in real-time, near real time and delayed mode between all actors in the region and above all sub-region, in particular where gaps exist.

 Members are encouraged to be part of the operational weather radar data exchange, and RWCs should be able to play a role in this regard.